 To clarify, this is not saying that sparking weed is not normal: far from it, actually.
 Blunts and joints should spark up so that the weed ignites and they produce the smoke or vapor you breathe in, but you should be concerned if your joint starts popping like firecrackers.

 The one (and probably, only) exception is if you know you got your flower from a licensed budtender and it pops once or twice as you smoke.
-This is almost always an issue of a harmless seed or stem getting packed in the joint, which would cause the extra spark.
+This is almost always an issue of a harmless seed or stems getting packed in the joint, which would cause the extra spark.

 How does it Feel?